nicfel/MascotSkyline-Tutorial/README.md

 We can now confirm that there is indeed a predominant transmission of viral lineages from the Northeast of Brazil to the Caribbean.
 We can also see that the root is inferred to be in the Northeast of Brazil.

+### ADVANCED: make Ne and tree plots in R

+We can also plot the effective population sizes and the tree in R. To do so, we provide a file called `plotMascotSkyline.R`.
+This R script is supposed to make you familiar with plotting your MASCOT-Skyline results in R

 ### Errors that can occur (Work in progress)